JeremyBuhler/slides/20251021-data-viz/slides.md

 <span class="small">Source: Jeffrey Shaffer, [https://www.tableau.com/about/blog/2016/4/examining-data-viz-rules-dont-use-red-green-together-53463](https://www.tableau.com/about/blog/2016/4/examining-data-viz-rules-dont-use-red-green-together-53463)</span>

+Notes:
+So far the examples I've show are just one color, but if you're using multiple colors be attentive to color blindness.
+It can be tempting to use the colors that look best to you, but an estimated 8% of men and 2% of women experience some form of red/green colorblindness.
+In this image, the palette on the right is a similuation of what someone with colorblindness might see when you use the palette on the left.
+To safeguard agains this, many visualization tools provide palettes that are colorblind friendly.

 ---

 Use colors intentionally to **encode information**

 ![](images/multicolor.png) <!-- .element: class="fragment" -->
 ![](images/singlecolor.png) <!-- .element: class="fragment" -->

+Note:
+Another tip about color: it's a useful way to encode information, so try not to waste it where it's not necessary.
+In this example the months are already identified by their numbers and sequence.
+In such a case, the decision to add color is purely aesthetic and doesn't carry a data message.
+But if you save color to encode something else you have another tool at your disposal: for example, to call your viewer's attention to something special about the month of June.

 ---